England founder on rock of Chanderpaul

 Broad had Denesh Ramdin caught at first slip by captain Andrew Strauss for six but Chanderpaul received sensible support from skipper Darren Sammy who made a patient 17 before falling to Broad with the second new ball, caught by Tim Bresnan in the gully.

-Kemar Roach became Broad's fifth victim when he spooned the ball back to the tall bowler who dived to his left and held a fine low catch to complete his fifth five-wicket haul in tests.
+Kemar Roach became Broad's fifth victim when he spooned the ball back to the bowler who dived to his left and held a fine low catch.
+It was the tall fast bowler's fifth five-wicket haul in tests.

 Chanderpaul pulled Broad for successive fours just before the close to edge towards his 26th test century but Fidel Edward's was brilliantly caught one-handed by diving wicketkeeper Matt Prior off Broad in the day's final over.